shalin4788/Springboard-Do-not-refer-/Capstone Two/README.md

 ```
 ├── LICENSE
 ├── Makefile                <- Makefile with commands like `make data` or `make train`
 ├── README.md               <- The top-level README for developers using this project.
 ├── data
 │   ├── interim             <- Intermediate data that has been transformed.
 │   ├── processed           <- The final, canonical data sets for modeling.
 │   └── raw                 <- The original, immutable data dump.
 │
 ├── docs                    <- A default Sphinx project; see sphinx-doc.org for details
 │
 ├── models                  <- Trained and serialized models, model predictions, or model summaries
 │   └── RandomForestModel        <- Generated graphics and figures to be used in reporting
 ├── notebooks               <- Jupyter notebooks.
 Naming convention is a number (for ordering),
-│                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
+│   ├── 1.
+Quora Insincere Capstone Data Wrangling.ipynb
+│   ├── 2.
+EDA_Quora Insincere Capstone Data.ipynb
+│   ├── 3.
+Preprocessing and Training Data Development,ipynb
+│   └── 4.
+Quora Insincere Classification - Modeling Step.ipynb
 │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+│   └── references.txt <- All project references - stackoverflow urls etc.
 │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── finalreport    <- Generated graphics and figures to be used in reporting